Mobile push notifications

 You need to fill in:

-• Application name - this is used as a service name and is displayed in the push notification preview
+• Application name - this is used as a service name and is displayed in the Mobile Push preview

 Configuring for Firebase Cloud Messaging